dr-yst/org-x/dev-docs/activeContext.md

   - Solution: Created a standard pattern for property sections in the sidebar
 - Challenge: Balancing power and simplicity in the filtering interface
   - Solution: Used familiar checkbox patterns with hierarchical organization
+- Challenge: Determining optimal location for filtering logic
+  - Solution: Documenting trade-offs and considerations for later decision with more data

 ## Next Steps